 If you want to try a classic Istanbul delicacy then head to the Galata Bridge on the mouth of the Golden Horn, where you’ll find traditional Turkish boats selling fish sandwiches.
 Over a century ago, enterprising fisherman, who brought their catch from the Bosphorus and Sea of Marmara to sell by the bridge, started to cook the fish and sell it as a cheap snack.

-Like something out of a fairytale, the Galata Tower pierces Istanbul’s skyline with it’s conical cap.
-It’s the perfect place to get an unrivalled panoramic view of the sprawling city and even better now that there is a restaurant and bar on the upper floors.
+Like something out of a fairytale, the Galata Tower pierces Istanbul’s skyline with its conical cap.
+It’s the perfect place to get an unrivalled view of the city and now it has a restaurant and bar on the upper floors.

-In a megatroplois such as Istanbul, there are multiple transport options but you ought to try the restored 19th century tram on İstiklal Caddesi, not necessarily for efficiency but for nostalgic novelty.
+In a huge city such as Istanbul, there are multiple transport options, but the restored 19th-century tram on İstiklal Caddesi are a great way to get around, not necessarily for efficiency but for nostalgic novelty.

-With it’s picturesque views across the Bosphorus and verdant landscaped grounds, the Sabancı University’s Sakıp Sabancı Museum in Emirgan was once the villa of the Egyptian prince, Mehmed Ali Hasan.
-It’s since become known as ‘the mansion with the horse’ because of the equestrian statue by French sculptor, Louis-Joseph Daumas, in the hilltop garden.
+With its picturesque views across the Bosphorus and landscaped grounds, the Sabancı University’s Sakıp Sabancı Museum in Emirgan was once the villa of the Egyptian prince, Mehmed Ali Hasan.
+It’s since become known as “the mansion with the horse” because of the equestrian statue by French sculptor, Louis-Joseph Daumas, in the hilltop garden.
 Today the museum houses a permanent collection of Turkish paintings as well as showcases temporary exhibitions by contemporary artists such as Ai Weiwei.

 With its remarkable Byzantine frescoes, the former Greek Orthodox Church is something of a hidden Istanbul gem.
 Now a museum, the Chora Church is filled with an array of impressive mosaics that depict the life of Christ and the painted dome show Mary with 12 attendant angels.
 It’s a little piece of heaven within the original walled part of the city that can’t be missed during your trip.